cerner/spinnaker/DCOS.md

 For DCOS we have 2 decisions to make:

-* [ ] Do we support multiple regions, and if so, what is a region in DC/OS?
+* [x] Do we support multiple regions, and if so, what is a region in DC/OS?
+  * see General/Naming
 * [ ] Given that DC/OS does not really have availability zones but can use attributes and constraints to achieve a similar purpose, do we want to establish a convention that Spinnaker can automatically do this, or leave it entirely up to the user by letting constraints be set?

 ### Load Balancers

+#### Marathon-LB

+* Identifying marathon-lb instances as spinnaker loadbalancers: Load balancer instances created by Spinnaker will have a label with the key `SPINNAKER_LOAD_BALANCER`

+#### Enterprise Load balancer

 ### Security Groups